How to Escape the Five Career Traps

 One of those five traps hit you.
 Maybe more than one.

-That's not a character flaw.
+That's not a failure.
 You're inside it.
 That's what makes it hard to see.
 All of these are structural patterns.
 And you have the power to write a different ending to the next cycle.

 The Leadership Diagnostic is a 30-minute strategic assessment.
 We identify which trap is active, what it's costing you, and what a deliberate exit looks like.
 No pitch.
 No pressure.
 You'll leave knowing exactly where your leadership is limiting your next move and what it takes to change it.